 Since 1971, there has been a Minister responsible for the Status of Women.
 The Office of the Coordinator, Status of Women, was initially established in the Privy Council Office in response to a recommendation contained in the report of the Royal Commission on the Status of Women in 1970.

 The Office of the Coordinator, Status of Women, became a departmental agency of the federal government on April 1, 1976.
-The Coordinator is an Order-in-Council appointment and is the Head of Agency.
-The Agency is funded by an annual budget approved by Parliament.

 - Date modified: